lforando/blog-website-code/content/post/intro-p1/index.md

   preview_only: false
 lastmod: "2020-05-07T00:00:00Z"
 projects: []
-subtitle: 'A brief introduction'
+subtitle: 'Welcome to my blog!'
-summary:  Blog Post #1
+summary:
 title: 'Launch of "Confessions of an Aspiring Data Scientist"'
 ---